mpanighetti/dnd5e-monsters/monstrosities/beer.md

 _**Claws.**_ _Melee Weapon Attack:_ +7 to hit, reach 5 ft., one target. _Hit:_ 14 (2d8 + 5) slashing damage.

-_**Stinger (Recharge 5-6).**_ _Melee Weapon Attack:_ +7 to hit, reach 5 ft., one creature. _Hit:_ 16 (2d10 + 5) piercing damage plus 18 (4d8) poison damage, and the creature must succeed on a DC 13 Constitution saving throw or be paralyzed.
-At the end of each of their turns, the creature can repeat their saving throw, ending the paralyzed condition on a successful save.
+_**Stinger (Recharge 5-6).**_ _Melee Weapon Attack:_ +7 to hit, reach 5 ft., one creature. _Hit:_ 16 (2d10 + 5) piercing damage plus 18 (4d8) poison damage, and the creature must succeed on a DC 13 Constitution Saving Throw or be paralyzed.
+At the end of each of their turns, the creature can repeat their Saving Throw, ending the paralyzed condition on a successful save.

 #### Bonus Actions